Jump to navigation

 Existing today under the aegis of the Humanities Council, the Program aims to give students an understanding of America—its cultures, its institutions, its intellectual traditions, the relationships among its peoples, and its relationships with other cultures, nations, peoples, and intellectual traditions.
 The Program reflects the creative ferment in the study of American life and culture.
 We work to integrate the historical and literary studies traditionally identified with “American Studies” with newer methodologies and approaches, as we struggle to make sense of a complex and multifaceted society.

 A relatively small and intimate community, the Program is a place for intense, adventurous and freewheeling interdisciplinary conversations and courses about American culture, politics and history.
 We see our mission as central to the future of this university.
-To explore how America came to be historically and about how diverse and varied peoples make their lives in this world requires substantial, creative, and multi-viewed dialogues.
+To explore how America came to be historically and how diverse and varied peoples make their lives in this world requires substantial, creative, and multi-viewed dialogues.
 We aim to be the home for these difficult but enlivening conversations.
 Such conversations are vital for the education of American citizens and young scholars of matters relating to American life.
 Unconstrained by disciplinary boundaries, the Program in American Studies at Princeton brings differing perspectives and understandings into dialogue with one another, generating a unique level of intellectual rigor and excitement.

-We draw an exciting collection of faculty from cooperating departments such as African American Studies, Anthropology, Architecture, Art and Archaeology, Economics, English, History, Music, Philosophy, Psychology, Religion, Sociology, and the Woodrow Wilson School of Public and International Affairs.
+While we are not a degree-granting or certificate program at the graduate level, we draw an exciting collection of faculty from cooperating departments such as African American Studies, Anthropology, Architecture, Art and Archaeology, Economics, English, History, Music, Philosophy, Psychology, Religion, Sociology, and the Woodrow Wilson School of Public and International Affairs.
 We also enjoy intimate relationships with critical interdisciplinary programs such as the Program in Gender and Sexuality Studies and the Program in Law and Public Affairs.

 The Program supports graduate students by offering funding for research at various stages of their careers at Princeton and for further training in interdisciplinary studies.
 Our graduate student affiliates are interested in interdisciplinarity as research practice and as pedagogy.